Cazorla backs Arteta to become a 'great' coach at Arsenal | Goal.com

 His final three years in the English capital were plagued by injury and he feels he still has unfinished business at the club.

 "I don't know if it's possible or not, but I want to play one more game for Arsenal before I retire," he said.
-"It was a deep regret that I never could have proper goodbye to Gooners.
+"It was a deep regret that I could never have a proper goodbye.

 "Arsenal was the biggest club I ever played for.
 I'm proud that I was an Arsenal player.
 I'm especially grateful for Arsenal fans who supported me even after I left the club.
 I wish I can be part of the Gunners family in the future again."